-5.1 Course Course in a room with computer and videoprojector 5.2 Seminary/ Laboratory/Project Seminary in a room with computer and videoprojector Workstations with Linux OS (2020 or newer), at least 8 GB RAM and processor newer than 2020.
-Server of medium processing power for infrastructure coordination
+5.1 Course Course in a room with computer and videoprojector ------------ ---

+5.2 Seminary/ Laboratory/Project Lab in a room with computer and videoprojector Workstations with Linux OS (2020 or newer), at least 8 GB RAM and processor newer than 2020.
+Server of medium processing power for infrastructure coordination ------------------------------------- --

-6. General objective (Reffering to the teachers' intentions for students and to what the students will be thought during the course.
+6. General objective (Referring to the teachers' intentions for students and to what the students will be thought during the course.
 It offers an idea on the position of course in the scientific domain, as well as the role it has for the study programme.
-The course topics, the justification of including the course in the currcula of the study programme, etc. will be described in a general manner)
+The course topics, the justification of including the course in the curricula of the study programme, etc. will be described in a general manner)

-Students will learn how to manage a microelectronics project in a very efficient manner, identical with how it is done in the IT industry.
-A real project will be managed in both PMI (waterfall) and Agile (Scrum) manner, thus comparing the two approaches and being able to select the most appropriate one.
-The course and the seminary are organized to enable the students to develop an overview of all activities of project management activities as well as processes during all project phases, as required by the companies to enable their smooth integration within existent project teams.
+The main goal is teach students to manage a microelectronics project in a very efficient manner, identical with how it is done in the IT industry.
+The course and the lab deal with advanced topics of project management, thus enabling the students to develop an overview of all activities of project management activities as well as processes during all project phases, as required by the companies to enable their smooth integration within existent project teams.